New Hire Training that focuses on people

 - First-year (leadership): Career development and future company goals

-A large aviation and aerospace company came to AllenComm with a list of challenges specific to employee onboarding in the manufacturing industry.
+- A large aviation and aerospace company came to AllenComm with a list of challenges specific to new hire training in the manufacturing industry.
 AllenComm’s approach used a story-based video strategy to help accelerate affiliation and engagement, create an understanding of a shared culture and vision, and model a path for expert performance.

 AllenComm’s approach includes:

-- Gather the best answers from new hires, ones that are structured as narratives.
-This onboarding creates narratives of affiliation—both shared narratives of company vision and individual narratives of purpose and direction.
+Gather the best answers from new hires, ones that are structured as narratives.
+This new hire training creates narratives of affiliation—both shared narratives of company vision and individual narratives of purpose and direction.

-- Complement other learning strategies and modalities with engaging video stories over time.
+Compliment other learning strategies and modalities for engaging video stories over time.
 While it may be more convenient to do everything the first day, timing the messages over the first year increases retention and engagement.